TDG-Platform/docs/DG_DSM_MVP_ver1.md

 #### KNOWN ISSUES

- - RPC files are required.
-RPB's must be converted to RPC for the current version.
  - The orthorectified image must be a tif file.
  - Full stereo pairs (approx. 30,000 x 50,000 pixels) take about 14-18 hours to run ~ 12 hours satellite_stereo_pipeline; ~4 hours dsm_sweep.
 The satellite_stereo_pipeline runs on a `raid` instannce.